-1 Introduction
+1. Introduction

-In the middle latitudes, precipitation in the winter season predominantly derives from advective air movements, i.e. the uplift in a horizontal plane of a warm air mass.
+In the middle latitudes, precipitation in the winter season predominantly derives from advective air movements, (i.e., the uplift from the horizontal plane of a warm air mass).
 Orographic uplift is a special case of advection, where air masses are forced to rise by the relief of the land they pass over, with consequent increase with elevation of the precipitation amounts measured at the ground level (Elliott and Hovind, 1964; Foufoula-Georgiou and Georgakakos, 1991; Barry, 1992; Hevesi et al., 1992; Barros and Lettenmaier, 1994; Rotunno and Ferretti, 2001; Borga et al., 2005; Roe, 2005).
 Capturing the existence of these mechanisms in mountainous environment is important to understand the behavior of precipitations at high-elevation.
-In high-elevation regions in fact, rainfall patterns are usually not very well known, partly because of the complex topography, and partly because of the sparsity of information available to study such relationships (Molnar and Burlando, 2008).
+In high-elevation regions, in fact, rainfall patterns are usually not very well known, partly because of the complex topography, and partly because of the spatial unevenness of the information available to study such relationships (Molnar and Burlando, 2008).